I have often wondered what you pay for when you pay me for psychotherapy.

 You pay me in the hope I cannot be bought.

 You pay me since not paying me would seem even odder.

-You pay me so you don’t owe me, even if you think you do.
+You pay me so you do not owe me, even if you think you do.

-You pay me to draw on all my experience, knowledge, skill and insight, which let me say the first thing that comes into my head.
+You pay me to draw on all my experience, knowledge, skill and insight, which lets me say the first thing that comes into my head.

 You pay me for my ability to be distracted in ways that enhance our conversation.

 You pay me to not know, provided I realise its value.

 You pay me to know, until we first meet.

 You pay me to help find your words and not end your sentence.